 That is exactly what African literature did for me.
 You might consider African authors the next time you are seeking a good book to read.

-Support ONE Campaign today and help release millions of Africans from the grip of extreme poverty.
+Please support ONE Campaign and help release millions of Africans from the grip of extreme poverty.
 It costs you nothing but your voice.